AolinHaHa/7Joker523/README.md

 TEAMMEMBER: Bowen Qiu, Aolin Yang
 Game name: 7 Joker 5 2 3

+## Proposal
+*The original name of this game is called "7, Joker, 5, 2, 3".
+It can be played by 2 to 5 people.
+I would make a simple version of it which allows one player to play with the AI.
+The rule is written on the name: 7 is the biggest number, then Joker, then 5, 2, and 3.
+After 3, the order would be Ace, Queen, King, Jack, 10, 9, 8, 6, and 4.
+The order of suits is Spade, Heart, Club, and Diamond.
+Number 5, 10, and King are scores, where 5 is score of 5, 10 and King are score of 10.
+At the beginning, each player draw 5 cards, then starts from one player playing cards.
+Players can play singles, doubles, triples, quadruple, straights (at least 3 cards, like 3 4 5), flush, or full house.
+After one player plays, the other player will play a bigger card(s) to beat your opponent.
+For example, player one plays Spade 3 and Diamond 3, the other player should play something bigger, but with the same number of cards as player one plays, which is 2 in this case.
+The round goes on until one player cannot play bigger cards, then the other player will gather all scores played in this round if there are any.
+Then both players draw cards until they have 5 cards in their hands.
+The game ends when one player gathered more than half of the scores, which is score of 30.*

 ## Introduction:
 This is a traditional Chinese card game, as the name discribed, the decreasing order of cards is (7 joker 5 2 3 ace king queen jack 10 9 8 6 4).
 Also there are 3 score cards including 5, 10 and king where 5 has score of 5 but 10 and king has score of 10.